cicwi/RECAST3D/docs/pages/users/live_scan.md

 These ports, as well as the host for RECAST3D or the (first) plugin, can be changed using flags to the SliceRecon server.

-One of the reasons for being aware of which ports to use, is for forwarding data between nodes.
+One of the reasons to be aware of which ports are in use, is for forwarding data between nodes.
 For example, if we have a host `gpu_server` that we want to use for running a `slicerecon_server`, but we want to visualize using RECAST3D on our workstation `desktop`, we can 'reverse tunnel' ports `5555` and `5556` when using SSH to access our box as follows:

 ```bash
 # on 'desktop'